Rakesh9100/CalcDiverse/Calculators/Blood-Sugar-Calculator/README.md

 ## Description :-

-Calculates the range of blood sugar level in body based on age and medical test results.
+Calculates the range of blood sugar levels in the body based on age and medical test results.

 ## Tech Stacks :-